p-adic L-functions for unitary groups

-Note that the choice of $\varphi\otimes \varphi^{\flat}$, and therefore of $w_r$, depends on the level $K_r$ of the vector $w$ however, the corresponding system $\{w_r\}$ satisfies the trace compatibility relation \eqref{tracecompatible} by Lemma \ref{aord-vect-lem-w-2} and Proposition \ref{tracefac}.
-In particular, the value of the pairing with the Eisenstein measure is independent of this choice, and we can specifically take $r = d \geq 2t$ as in \ref{dgeq2t}, and as required for the local calculation at primes dividing $p$.
+Note that the choice of $\varphi\otimes \varphi^{\flat}$, and therefore of $w_r$, depends on the level $K_r$; however, the corresponding system $\{w_r\}$ satisfies the trace compatibility relation \eqref{tracecompatible} by Lemmas \ref{aord-vect-lem-w-2} and \ref{aord-vect-lem-w-3} and Proposition \ref{tracefac}.
+In particular, the value of the (normalized) pairing with the Eisenstein measure is independent of this choice, and we can specifically take $r = d \geq 2t$ as in \eqref{dgeq2t}, and as required for the local calculation at primes dividing $p$.